Fines that Closed Small Businesses

 12. Bizfella (fined £30k)

-You can gain some simple learnings from the FCA and ICO fines to help avoid making similar mistakes and risk fines that could threaten business survival.
+The FCA and ICO fines offer some simple lessons that can help you avoid making similar mistakes and risk fines that could threaten your business's survival.

 1. Bastion Capital London Ltd (FCA fine £2.4m)